YACLib/YACLib/README.md

 }
 ```

-You also can zero cost combine Future coroutine code with Future callbacks code.
+You can zero cost combine Future coroutine code with Future callbacks code.
 That allow to use yaclib for smooth transfer from C++17 to C++20 with coroutines.

 Also Future with coroutine doesn't make additional allocation for Future,